techidaily/site-fox-hovers/source/_posts/new-2024-approved-revolutionize-your-talking-skills-with-these-no-cost-audio-modifications.md

 With the Voice Assistant function, you may choose a variety of voices from a drop-down menu and have text said aloud.
 When you hit a hotkey, several predefined sounds from the Sound Player can be played.

-## FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs

 ### 1\.
 Does my voice sound like it does when recording?